Independent Wealth Management

 All these things have happened.
 Our process uses history to make high-probability projections of how your portfolio will perform in different scenarios.
 If your portfolio still surpasses all your goals and plans of those scenarios, we consider your portfolio to be ‘on track.’
 We call this the Comfort Zone.

 That is a customized investment process.

 Prioritization of Asset Management with Performance

-The preservation and permanence of your wealth matter far more than whether you earn 10% or 9% in a particular year, especially in New York.
+The preservation and permanence of your wealth matter far more than whether you earn 10% or 9% in a particular year, especially in a place like New York with high taxes and a high standard of living.
 The key to our portfolio projections is the historical data backing the process.
 Our planning is based on creating the ideal asset allocation customized to your goals and needs.

 Asset allocation is the determining factor in how well a portfolio performs over long periods of time – like the decades between now and when your wealth passes on to someone else.
 One good year?
 Who cares?
 You need one good lifetime of investment growth and wealth security.

 This is far more important than risk tolerance without context.